theyashmishra/Dog-Breed-Classifier/README.md

 2:-This Model is build with the Resnet50 and CNN with the help of Keras and tensorflow library.

 3:-It also Demonstrates Transfer Learning as we have included in-built ResNet Classifier.

+4:-I have created this Model on kaggle platform as it provides much powerful GPU and also the data can be fetch easily from kaggle itself

+5:-All the steps are logged and commented in the Notebook.